Bloch, E. D.,

 Hans Reiter, late Professor of Mathematics,

-Jan D. Stegeman, Department of Mathematics, University of Utrecht
+and Jan D. Stegeman, Department of Mathematics, University of Utrecht

 Classical Harmonic Analysis and Locally Compact Groups